tkalayci71/stable-diffusion-noise/readme.md

 ---

 update: after simplifying lms scheduler by decreasing order to 1, I have obtained a simple diffusion loop which probably is the same as euler method. see https://github.com/tkalayci71/mini-diffusion for working implementation.
+See below for more explanations.

+---

+## Recap

+As Stable Diffusion denoising is a delicate and chaotic process, we have to match the exact levels of noise used while the model was trained.
+Following precalculations are a given for 1000 steps:

+    num_train_timesteps: int = 1000
+    beta_start: float = 0.00085
+    beta_end: float = 0.012
+    betas = torch.linspace(beta_start**0.5, beta_end**0.5, num_train_timesteps) ** 2
+    alphas = 1.0 - betas
+    alphas_cumprod = torch.cumprod(alphas, dim=0)
+    image_weights = alphas_cumprod **0.5
+    noise_weights = (1-alphas_cumprod) **0.5

+Now noisy image at any timestep can be obtained as:

+    def get_noisy_image(original_image, original_noise, step):
+        return original_image * image_weights[step] + original_noise  * noise_weights[step]

+Of course we don't yet know the original image, neither the original noise used while training.
+Just generate random noise instead, in vae latent format.
+If target image is 512x512, latents will be 64x64.

+    original_image = torch.zeros(1,4,64,64)
+    original_noise = torch.randn(1,4,64,64)
+    noisy_image_at_step_999 = get_noisy_image(original_image, original_noise, 999)

+## The Unet

+Unet is the model that was trained to predict the noise.
+What it expects as input is:

+* noisy image at any timestep
+* the timestep value
+* text embeddings.

+Text embeddings is the numerical representation of your prompt, consisting of 77x768 numbers.
+I'm ignoring it for now, since Unet works even if you pass all zeroes as text embeddings.
+(Of course in this case you get a random image, but still somewhat coherent)

+What Unet outputs is the predicted original noise, without any scaling.
+With some scaling and subtracting the predicted noise, you can obtain a predicted original image.

+However, if you just pass pure noise to unet and obtain the original image from that, you get a very blurry image.
+Therefore adding some of the noise back and reiterating becomes necessary.

+## Timesteps

+Rather than 1000 steps, it will be faster do it in a small number of steps:

+    steps = 10
+    timesteps = torch.linspace(num_train_timesteps-1,0,steps,dtype=torch.int64)
+    # timesteps= tensor([999, 888, 777, 666, 555, 444, 333, 222, 111,   0])

+Extract image and noise weights for the selected timesteps, append 1.0 and 0.0 for convenience:

+    image_weights = image_weights[timesteps]
+    image_weights = torch.concat([image_weights,torch.tensor([1.0])])
+    # image_weights= tensor([0.0683, 0.1265, 0.2120, 0.3242, 0.4563, 0.5967, 0.7314, 0.8480, 0.9383, 0.9996, 1.0000])
+    noise_weights = noise_weights[timesteps]
+    noise_weights = torch.concat([noise_weights,torch.tensor([0.0])])
+    # noise_weights= tensor([0.9977, 0.9920, 0.9773, 0.9460, 0.8898, 0.8025, 0.6819, 0.5300, 0.3459, 0.0292, 0.0000])

+Note that now the step value you pass to get noisy image function refers to our selected timestep index.

+## Diffusion loop

+Now a simplest diffusion loop would be:

+    text_embeddings = torch.zeros(1,77,768)
+    noisy_image = noisy_image_at_step_999
+    for step in range(len(timesteps)):
+        predicted_noise = call_unet(noisy_image, timesteps[step], text_embeddings)
+        original_image = (noisy_image - predicted_noise * noise_weights[step]) / image_weights[step]
+        noisy_image = get_noisy_image(original_image, predicted_noise, step+1)

+## CFG Scale

+To generate images related to a text prompt, you generate text embeddings by using the CLIP text encoder model and pass that to unet.
+Then unet will then predict noise related to your prompt.
+However, not as strong as we would like.

+They found a way to increase prompt strength, which is CFG scale.
+Simply, by processing two latents at the same time, one using an empty prompt, and one from your text prompt, then applying the following formula to boost the predicted noise:

+    predicted_noise = noise_pred_empty + cfg_scale * (noise_pred_text - noise_pred_empty)

+You can pass 2 image latents and 2 timesteps and 2 text embeddings to unet (which will process them in parallel as much as your hardware allows), and you get 2 predicted noise latents and use them in the formula above.
+Also, later, the empty prompt became the negative prompt, which lets you manipulate the output image even further.